-gyroscope included into the sensors' set.
-Despite the gyroscope's lack does not influence the user's device experience in every day usage, it represents a serious issue from the MEP-Fusion point of view.
+Other recent devices, such as the Motorola Moto X Play Edition(XT1562) or the Motorola Moto G 3rd Generation(XT1541), do not come with the gyroscope included into the sensors set.
+Despite the gyroscope's lack does not influence the user experience in every day usage, it represents a serious issue from the MEP-Fusion point of view.
 Even if the orientation's information can be extracted from other sensors, the Fusion algorithm explicitly demands the gyroscope sensor's data.

 Samsung devices shows a bias affecting the magnetometer sensor instead.
-This particular bias demands to a dedicated processing step in order to conform data retrieved from other devices present on the market.
+This particular bias demands for a dedicated procedure: retrieved data have to be conformed to other devices present on the market.